grafana/loki/production/helm/README.md

 ```bash
 $ helm install stable/grafana -n loki-grafana
 ```

+> The chart loki-stack contains a pre-configured Grafana, simply use `--set grafana.enabled=true`

 To get the admin password for the Grafana pod, run the following command: